I do it myself with Rick Steve/Rough Guide/Routard

 I do it myself

-From Euro 79.00!
-You will have a great stay and save money for shopping and restaurants in Florence!
-And if you will come here with Rick Steve...
+Need to feel just like home?
+No one will come to disturb you in the morning asking for the room.
+You still have a great stay and save money for shopping and restaurants in Florence!
+And if you will come here with your guidebook...

 Florence and SurroundingsThe Relais Grand Tour and Grand Tour Suites are located in the same building in the heart of Florence historic center, in the most vibrant area of this great city, between San Lorenzo Market, the Duomo and the Academy Gallery.